 MIA August 18, 1943

-On August 18, 1943 took off from 12 Mile Drome (Berry) near Port Moresby on a mission escorting B-25s over Wewak.
-This P-38 was flying in Captain Jett's flight as the No. 2 aircraft.
+On August 18, 1943 took off from 12 Mile Drome (Berry) near Port Moresby piloted by 2nd Lt.
+Ralph E. Schmidt on a mission to escort B-25 Mitchells over Wewak.
+This P-38 was flying in formation in the flight led by Captain Jett as the no. 2 aircraft.
 The weather was a building overcast with poor visibility.

 Schmidt was officially declared dead the day of the mission.
 After his remains were recovered, he was transported to the United States and permanently buried at Golden Gate National Cemetery at section O grave 165.